-NOTE: Employees who are off payroll may be responsible for additional premium amounts (see the 'Time Away from Work' section for more information).
+NOTE: Employees who are off payroll, or exceed the 30-calendar days of dock, may be responsible for additional contribution amounts (see the 'Time Away from Work' section for more information).

-Premiums will not be prorated if an employee changes their coverage elections or terminates from the Program on a day other than the first day of the pay period.
+Contributions will not be prorated if an employee changes their coverage elections or terminates from the Program on a day other than the first day of the pay period.